 Disconnect the line from the pump and place a bowl under it.
 Switch on the lawn mower and see if fuel comes out.

-If gas comes out, then it means the fuel line isn’t clogged, so you can then inspect the fuel pump.
+If gas comes out, it means the fuel line isn’t clogged, so you can inspect the fuel pump.
 Next, you need to disconnect the fuel line from the fuel pump to the carburetor.

 10. Clogged fuel cap